nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 ### Update status Operation ###

-The NRLS will only allow a provider to supersede a Pointer and the moment i.e. to transition a DocumentReference’s status from current to superseded.
+The NRLS will only allow a provider to supersede a Pointer at the moment i.e. to transition a DocumentReference’s status from current to superseded.
 No other [transitions](/pointer_lifecycle.html) are supported at this time.

 A Provider transitions an existing Pointer’s status from current to superseded as part of the act of creating its replacement.
 In effect the POSTing of a new DocumentReference provides a means to specify an existing DocumentReference whose status should be moved to superseded.
 Concretely this is achieved as follows –